The new Casis board has a lot of work to do

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Scientists Finally Getting ISS National Lab Underway".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Scientists Finally Getting ISS National Lab Underway".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.